6 Common Air Conditioner Smells Explained and How to Solve the Issue

 • Home air conditioner smells sweet

-Aside from the odd smell, here are four other clues that you are dealing with a refrigerant leak.
+In addition to the weird smell, here are four other signs that you are dealing with a refrigerant leak.

-1. Bubbling or hissing sounds when your air conditioner is operating.
+1. Bubbling or hissing sounds when your air conditioner is on.

 2. Frost on refrigerant lines or the evaporator coil.

-4. High energy costs.
+4. Increasing energy costs.

 2. Air Conditioner Smells Like Gas